endlesslycurious/configs/README.md

 You need to close this repository with the `--recurse-submodules` option or run `git submodule init` then `git submodule update` after cloning to update the submodules.

 ### Submodules
-- Catppucin iterm color scheme.
+- Catppucin iterm  & CMD color scheme.
 - Neovim configuration from my kickstart fork.

 ## Windows Setup